2022 Food Waste Solutions Summit

 Breakout

-Manufacturing is one of the largest blind spots in food waste research—poorly understood and quantified, yet responsible for substantial losses and cascading effects across the supply chain.
-But that's changing.
-Over the past year, LIDD partnered with ReFED on a first-of-its-kind research effort to quantify and characterize food waste across diverse manufacturing settings and food types—findings that will power critical updates to ReFED's Insights Engine and its ongoing analyses.
-This session's panelists will explore what that data reveals: which solutions are most promising in manufacturing and what it takes to act on them.
-Speakers will zero in on two high-opportunity approaches—modified atmosphere packaging (MAP) and upcycling—examining their potential to prevent and divert significant volumes of waste while generating benefits that ripple across the supply chain.
-The session will be a case study in what's possible when rigorous research and cross-sector collaboration point the way toward solutions that are actionable and built to scale.
+Manufacturing is one of the largest blind spots in food waste research.
+It is responsible for substantial losses and cascading effects across the supply chain, however, it remains poorly understood and quantified.
+But that’s changing.
+Over the past year, LIDD partnered with ReFED on a first-of-its-kind research effort to quantify and characterize food waste across diverse manufacturing settings and food types.
+These findings will power critical updates to ReFED’s Insights Engine and ongoing analyses.
+This session will explore what that data reveals, through two complementary perspectives on food loss and waste in manufacturing.
+Speakers will reflect both the on-the-ground realities and solution pathways: an upcycling company working to reintegrate surplus into the human food supply, and a prepared meals manufacturer sharing the operational challenges, constraints, and opportunities to act on waste within their facilities.
+Together, they will highlight what it takes to move from insight to action, and where the most promising opportunities lie.
+This session will be a case study in what’s possible when rigorous research and cross-sector collaboration point the way toward solutions that are actionable and built to scale.

 The Latest Food Waste News Straight to your Mailbox